efarraro/krumit/_items/MysticDagger.md

 ---

 EN_name: "Mystic Dagger"
-EN_description: "This weapon's damage is equal to the number of visible abilities on the board"
+EN_description: "The 🔸 of this weapon is equal to the number of abilities on the board"
 EN_flavor: "This dagger can cut through the fabric of reality just as well as it can cut through a block of cheese."
 tile_id: MysticDagger
 cost: 2